austin2111/chttpd/README.md

 Compiling:

-gcc -O2 httpd_test.c -o httpd_test -L /usr/lib/ -lmicrohttpd
+gcc -O2 chttpd.c -o chttpd -L /usr/lib/ -lmicrohttpd

 Alternatively, replace /usr/lib with the path if your libmicrohttpd directory.
 Also, install the libmicrohttpd library.